Key Stage 5 Music

 Music Technology A Level

-Music technology allows musicians to gain knowledge and understanding of the history of popular music and the use, development and impact of music technology across a wide range of musical styles and genres.
+Music technology allows musicians to gain knowledge and understanding of music technologies throughout musical history and the use, development and impact of music technology across a wide range of musical styles and genres.